tobybear/ZillaLib/WebAssembly/README.md

 The required settings are:
   - LLVM_ROOT: Path to LLVM with clang and wasm-ld executables
   - SYSTEM_ROOT: Path to system with sub-directories `lib` and `include`
+  - WASMOPT: Path to the wasm-opt tool

 These settings are for required programs but can be skipped if these are found in the system wide PATH environment variable:
   - PYTHON: Path to Python executable

 The rest of the settings are optional depending on your environment and requirements:
-  - WASMOPT: Path to the wasm-opt tool which can be used to reduce size of release builds
   - 7ZIP: Path to the 7z executable that can be used to compress the output binary of a release build to a .gz file that can be uploaded to a webserver instead of the uncompressed file.
 If not specified, the weaker built-in compression of Python will be used.
   - BROWSER: Path to the executable of a web browser.
 If not set, will use the system default.
 This is not required for building, only for running the game directly with the build scripts.